Italian Riviera | Portofino Coast & Cinque Terre

 Trip insurance (recommended)

-Our curriculum, refined over 18 years, is designed to help you see light and composition better.
-Classroom time (1-2 hour/day) is devoted to reviewing your images on screen and offering helpful suggestions.
+Our curriculum, refined over 18 years, combines hands-on field work with classroom inspiration.
+Classroom time (about an hour each day) is devoted to reviewing your images on screen and offering helpful suggestions.
 In the field, our discussions center around better composition and finding great light.
-And of course, answering your technical questions and helping master your own equipment.

 All experience levels are welcome.
 Our participants who are new to photography can work with any camera including smart phones.
 Small group instruction is tailored to help each member find their own style and and classroom reviews on-screen for those who want to submit daily.
 Non-photographer partners can sit in on all discussions and participate at their own level of interest.
 (Beginners tend to make some of the best images we see)